 Resident Fellow

 Hilary Hug first came to Magic on the same day as Robin Bayer in 1988.
 After several years of volunteer work in Indonesia, she returned, and now manages Magic’s residential service learning community.
 Hilary is a life coach and mediator who leads Magic’s workshops on life-planning and community building and consults to individuals and groups.
 She plans and oversees classes and events at Magic, and plays an active role in teaching and publishing about valuescience.
+A certified yoga instructor, she teaches through Magic and in other settings.
 She is a mother to twin girls born in 1999 and to a boy born in 2004, and she enjoys outdoor activities, music, and good times with friends.
 Hilary earned a B.S. in Human Biology from Stanford University in three years.

 Andrew Nepomuceno